sarckk/sarckk.github.io/content/post/transformers.md

 <p align="center" width="100%">
 <img src="https://sarckk.github.io/media/encoder_here.png"/>
 </p>

+Everything shown in the diagram should be familiar to us by now.
+In particular, note how there are 3 arrows going into the Multi-Head Attention module: these represent key, query and values.

 ## Decoder
 Phew!
 There was quite a lot to cover for Encoders.
 Fortunately, I've already covered most of the important parts of the Transformer -- the decoding part more or less mirrors what we had in the encoding phase, with a few key differences.